What is Adult Psychoanalysis?

 B) Clinical psychologists and social workers with a doctoral level clinical degree (e.g. PhD, PsyD, DSW)

-C) Social workers who hold an MSW and have completed a two year post-graduate psychotherapy program such as the Institute’s Advanced Psychodynamic Psychotherapy Program (APP) and who have 60 hours of individual supervision.
+C) Social workers who hold an MSW and have completed a two year post-graduate psychotherapy program such as the Institute’s Child and Adolescent/ Adult Psychodynamic Psychotherapy Program (CA/APP) and who have 60 hours of individual supervision.

 F) Academics may also apply for non-clinical training for research purposes.